tom-genoox/nettie-apps/utilities/dev/README.md

 2. Generate project files from templates
 3. Initialize a Git repository
 4. Create a GitHub repository (if requested)
+5. Push the initial commit to GitHub
-5. Try to add the project as a submodule to the main repository
+6. Try to add the project as a submodule to the main repository

 ### GitHub Repository Creation

 By default, all repositories are created in the `genoox-nettie` organization.
 If you don't have permission to create repositories in this organization, the tool will fall back to creating them in your personal GitHub account instead.

+### Pushing Initial Commit

+The tool will attempt to push the initial commit to the GitHub repository using either the `main` or `master` branch.
+This ensures that when the repository is added as a submodule, it has a valid commit to reference.

 ### Submodule Handling